• Skip to primary navigation

 2. Use the same cast-iron skillet without washing it and add a bit more oil.

-4. Stir and fry mushrooms for 5-6 minutes or until they get as crispy as you want.
-You can gently push them down and you can hear them sizzle.
+4. Stir and fry mushrooms for 5-6 minutes or until they get as crispy as you see them on the below photo.
+You can gently push them down, and you can hear them sizzle.
 Medium-high heat will get them to the right texture.

 Black cast iron skillet from above with crispy brown oyster mushroom